jereimers/CoS-authoring/CoS-R/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!abstract]+ **Eliza's Flight**
 > If the players failed to stop Eliza from following them, Eliza is hiding behind a patch of underbrush to the north of the crossroads, watching them silently.
 If she is, Madam Eva's eyes flare wide, and she exhales sharply.
 "Fools!" she breathes.
 "You were followed—dispatch her, or all is lost!"
 She then gestures toward Eliza's hiding place.
 >
 > Once noticed, Eliza immediately attempts to flee into the woods, beginning with a 30-foot head start.
 If allowed to do so, Eliza immediately moves to return to Castle Ravenloft, and doesn't return to Tser Pool that night.
-If the players give chase, run the chase as described in [[Chases (<em>Dungeon Master's Guide</em>, p.
-252)]], using the **Wilderness Chase Complications** table as follows:
+If the players give chase, run the chase as described in Chases (Dungeon Master's Guide, p.
+252), using the **Wilderness Chase Complications** table as follows:
 > * Use a **swarm of biting midges** (using the statistics for a **swarm of wasps**) for the **swarm of insects**
 > * Use a stampede of spooked **elk** for the stampede of spooked animals
 > * Use a **giant spider** for the creature indigenous to the area